swimmwatch/mai-latex-course-work-template/README.md

 # mai-latex-course-work-template
 This project contains template for common MAI works.

+Main benefits:
+1. Template has made in accordance with GOST.
+You and your professor don't need to check if course work is valid.
+2. All necessary packages are included.
+There are encoding, table, picture, code listing and [pythontex](https://github.com/gpoore/pythontex)).

 ## How to use?
 1. Fork this repository
 2. Create TeX document